MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 ### Check the status of the deployment

-The `show` command contains information in `provisioning_status` for both endpoint and deployment:
+The `show` command contains information in `provisioning_status` for endpoint and deployment:

 ::: code language="azurecli" source="~/azureml-examples-main/cli/deploy-managed-online-endpoint.sh" ID="get_status" :::